mvndi/docs/docs/guides/war.md

 Wars can be declared every Thursday, Friday and Saturday between `11:00 EST` and `17:00 EST`. <br/>
 There are no online party/member requirements for a war to be declared. <br/>

-## Picking A Side (CIVIL WAR)
+## Picking A Side (CIVIL WAR + INDEPENDENCE WAR)

-A message will appear prompting you to choose a side in the civil war.
+A message will appear prompting you to choose a side in the civil war. <br/>
+You have one hour before the war (23h after the declaration) to pick a side.

 ## War Durations